delaneyj/datastar/site/static/md/guide/going_deeper.md

 }
 ```

-Datastar allows us to write this logic declaratively while embracing locality-of-behavior, by placing it on the element we want to affect.
+Datastar allows us to write this logic declaratively while embracing locality-of-behavior, by placing it directly on the element we want to affect.

 ```html
 <div data-class-bold="foo.value == 1"></div>